 One of the most intriguing developments in Bush's second term was the proliferation of ideological odd-couple coalitions of business, labor, and liberal interest groups (such as Divided We Fail on health care and the U.S. Climate Action Partnership on global warming).
 So far, these groups have mostly sputtered, but they retain potential because they represent a broad hunger for progress on problems long stalemated by partisan gridlock.
 Obama could tap that power by involving these alliances in his policy deliberations.
 By strengthening his ties to business, he could put pressure on congressional Republicans inclined toward reflexive opposition.

 None of this requires Obama to abandon his principles.
 Elections have consequences, and the magnitude of the Democratic victory shifts the entire spectrum of debate toward that party's priorities.
 But a strategy of inclusion would require Obama to show flexibility in addressing the needs of voters and interests beyond his coalition -- an approach that would inevitably be met with resistance from the most-ardent activists within it.
 For Obama, as for all presidents, disciplining the coalition that elected him will be the first step toward enlarging it.

-This article appears in the Nov.
-15, 2008, edition of National Journal.
+This article appears in the November 15, 2008, edition of National Journal Magazine.